numeract/rflow/README.md

 While caching of the function output resolves the first problem, a second issue occurs when large data sets are being processed.
-In this case, hashing of the input arguments might take too long.
-This issue can be solved by hashing the data only once (as output) and then by noticing changes in the hash in the downstream function.
+In this case, hashing of the input arguments each time might take too long.
+This issue can be solved by hashing the data only once (as output) and then by noticing changes in the hash received by the downstream function.
 In other words, it is not the data that flows through the pipeline (as is the case with standard function), but hashes of the data.